kesne/with-react-hooks/README.md

 This uses **actual react hooks**, not just an imitation.
 You can directly import and use the hooks provided by the react package.

 :fire::fire::fire: Now featuring a new _**:fire:Blazing Fast:fire:**_ implemenation.
-This only adds one additional component to your tree. :fire::fire::fire:
+This only adds one additional component to your tree.

 ## Installing